 Development Function Actions Targets Performance Indicators Lead Officer Timescale Forms: Current practice No guidance currently available for use of Gaelic in forms Key areas of development We will develop guidance for staff on how to deal with forms from Gaelic users.
 Produce guidance for staff Monitor and record number of forms in Gaelic Communications Team June 2011 We will actively promote our commitment to accept forms in Gaelic.
 Statement on job, grant and training applications, website and offices Statement clearly visible on forms and website.
-Communications Team and Corporate Services June 2011 Accept all forms completed in Gaelic and respond in Gaelic using assistance of translation service Produce guidance to staff Contract with reputable translation service Monitor and record number of forms Communications Team June 2011 Relevant Strategic O bjectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 15 1 1
+Communications Team and Corporate Services June 2011 Accept all forms completed in Gaelic and respond in Gaelic using assistance of translation service Produce guidance to staff Contract with reputable Monitor and record number of forms Communications Team June 2011 translation service Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 15

-Development Function Actions Targets Performance Indicators Lead Officer Timescale Public Meetings:

-Current practice No policy currently available

-Key areas of Gaelic spokesperson / instant Introduce on a trial Monitor success Corporate 2013

-development translation service to be made basis and assess Services

-- available at meetings where other success for 2013

-parties, organisers or members of

-the public have made a request for

-this service, where there is a

-genuine need for the service and

-where it will make a effective

-contribution to the plan's aims

-We will actively promote the Statement on Statement clearly visible Communications 2013

-translation service website, forms and on website, forms and in Team and

-in offices offices Corporate

-Services

-Relevant Strategic Ob jectives and Outcomes assisted: Objectives 1,2

-- - Outcomes 7, 11, 12, 15
+Development Function Actions Targets Performance Indicators Lead Officer Timescale Public Meetings: Current practice No policy currently available Key areas of development Gaelic spokesperson / instant translation service to be made available at meetings where other parties, organisers or members of the public have made a request for this service, where there is a genuine need for the service and where it will make a effective contribution to the plan's aims Introduce on a trial basis and assess success for 2013 Monitor success Corporate Services 2013 We will actively promote the translation service Statement on website, forms and in offices Statement clearly visible on website, forms and in offices Communications Team and Corporate Services 2013 Relevant Strategic Objectives and Outcomes assisted: Objectives 1,2 Outcomes 7, 11, 12, 15